Razyapoo/KGBClusteringDocumentation/technical_documentation.md

 <h1 id="implementation">Implementation</h1>

-Implementation of "Grouping of clusters" extension is split into two parts:
+The implementation of "Grouping of clusters" extension is split into two parts:

 1. [Backend](#backend)
 2. [Fronted](#frontend)